bshweta1/customer_Sales_orchestrations1/README.md

-🛍️ Customer Sales Analytics Pipeline
+🛍️ Customer Sales Analytics Pipeline:-

 A modular, production-grade data pipeline for ingesting, transforming, and analyzing customer sales data using Python and Apache Airflow.
 This project demonstrates real-world ETL/ELT workflows with dimensional modeling, fact aggregation, data validation, and orchestration.
 That's a great idea!
 A well-structured README.md file is crucial for a professional GitHub repository.